How to Know the Best Sleeping Position for Your Digestion

 Your Left Side is the Right Side

 Our bodies are not symmetrical—many organs lay on one side of the body.
-Which side you sleep on can compress an organ or, conversely, give it extra space.
+Which sleeping side can compress an organ or, conversely, give it extra space which may help in digestion and sleep quality.

 Traditional Indian Ayurvedic medicine recommends sleeping on your left side to help support healthy digestion and restful sleep.